Morelia spilota variegata

-Morelia spilota variegata, commonly known as Torresian carpet python, Darwin carpet python or northwestern carpet python, is a subspecies of python found in New Guinea and Australia, smaller than the nominate subspecies Morelia spilota spilota and has a more restricted geographic range.
+Morelia spilota variegata, commonly known as Torresian carpet python, Darwin carpet python or northwestern carpet python, is a subspecies of python found in New Guinea and Australia, smaller than the nominate subspecies Morelia spilota spilota (diamond python) and has a more restricted geographic range.

 Description

-M. spilota variegata eating a chicken.
+M. s. variegata eating a chicken.

-Adults usually grow to no more than 2m, but some have been recorded at 2.5m, and one four-year-old M. spilota variegata was recorded at 2.8m.
+Adults usually grow to no more than 2m, but some have been recorded at 2.5m, and one four-year-old M. s. variegata was recorded at 2.8m.

-The colour pattern consists of a beige or brown ground color overlaid with blackish or gray blotches, cross-bands or stripes, or a combination of any of these.
+The colour pattern consists of a beige or brown ground colour overlaid with blackish or grey blotches, cross-bands or stripes, or a combination of any of these.
 Regional colour variations can include bright yellow, gold, rust and clear greys.

 Naming

 A number of synonyms refer to this subspecies: Morelia variegata - Gray, 1842; Morelia variegata - Gray, 1849; Morelia argus variegata - Jan & Sordelli, 1864; Morelia argus variegata - Mitchell, 1951; Morelia spilotes variegata - Mitchell, 1955; Morelia argus variegata - Stimson, 1969; Python spilotus variegatus - L.A.
 Smith, 1981; Morelia variegata - Wells & Wellington, 1984; and * Morelia spilota variegata - Barker & Barker, 1984.

 Common names include carpet python, Northwestern carpet python, Irian Jaya carpet python, West Papuan carpet python, Proserpine carpet python.